damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. To ensure that **everyone can contribute to digital products** we make GitLab joyful to use.
 It is integrated and opinionated collaboration software.
 Because there is no need to string together multiple tools you spend less time, have less frustration, there is less [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality), and you get more results.

-2. To ensure that **everyone can contribute with GitLab** every person in the world should be able to afford and adapt.
+2. To ensure that **everyone can contribute with GitLab** every person in the world should be able to afford it and adapt it.
 GitLab CE and GitLab.com are both [free as in beer](http://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean/) so everyone can afford it.
 GitLab.com comes with free private repos and CI runners, so you don't even have to host it yourself.
 People should be able to adapt GitLab to fit their needs.
 That is why GitLab CE is also [free as in speech](http://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean/); we distribute the source and use [MIT Expat license](https://www.debian.org/legal/licenses/mit).
 But open source is more than a license, that is why we actively help our competitor Perforce to ship GitLab as part of Perforce Helix, and are [a good steward of GitLab CE](https://about.gitlab.com/about/#stewardship).
 And we keep all our software open to inspection, modifications, enhancements, and suggestions.

 3. To ensure that **everyone can contribute to GitLab itself** we actively welcome contributors.
 We do this by having quality code, tests, documentation, using popular frameworks, and offering a comprehensive [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
+We use GitLab at GitLab Inc., to drink our own wine and make it a tool we continue to love.
 We celebrate contributions by recognizing a Most Valuable Person (MVP) every month.
 We allow everyone to anticipate, propose, discuss, and contribute features by having everything on a public issue tracker.
 We ship a new version every month so contributions and feedback are visible fast.
 To contribute to open source software people must be empowered to learn programming.
 That is why we sponsor initiatives such as Rails Girls and [Lean Poker](http://leanpoker.org).

 4. To ensure that **everyone can contribute to our organization** we have open business processes that allow all team members to suggest improvements to our handbook.
 We hire remotely so everyone with an internet connection can come work for us and be judged on results, not presence in the office.
 We offer equal opportunity for every nationality.
 We are agnostic to location and create more equality of opportunity in the world.
 We engage on Hacker News, Twitter, and our blog post comments.
 And we strive to take decisions guided by [our values](https://about.gitlab.com/handbook/#values).